nmattia/nmattia.com/index.md

 ---

-I'm an engineer living in Switzerland, currently working with [Tweag I/O](http://tweag.io).
+I'm an engineer living in Switzerland and working at [Tweag I/O](http://tweag.io).
 For more, checkout the [about page](/about.html).